SkooveLearn PianoDownload on the App Store

 How to play C minor second inversion?

-To play the second inversion of the C minor piano chord, start with G as the lowest note.
-Then play C above it and finally add Eb as the highest note.
-This inversion gives the chord a different sound and is often used to make chord transitions and choices more interesting.
+For the second inversion of the Cm piano chord, have G as the lowest note.
+Then play C above it and finally put Eb as the highest note.
+This gives the chord a different sound and is often used to make chord transitions and choices more interesting.

 For the right hand, use these fingers: